 - Costs can balloon with little warning: The rapid scalability of cloud storage, while an advantage listed above, can also be a costly determent if left unmanaged.
-Cloud services are consumption models, so the more storage your Company requires, the higher the monthly cost.
-Companies should adopt policy and process to avoid the surprise of a costly invoice.
-A single point of contact should be identified within the Company, one who is accountable for the Cloud relationship and lap-lanes should be established for consumption with anticipated cost increases when lap-lanes are exceeded.
+Cloud services are consumption models, so the more storage your company requires, the higher the monthly cost.
+Companies should adopt policies and processes to avoid the surprise of a costly invoice.
+A single point of contact should be identified within the company, one who is accountable for the cloud relationship and lap-lanes should be established for consumption with anticipated cost increases when lap-lanes are exceeded.

 - Access is based on connection: A downside of relying on the internet to store your files is that an internet outage can totally knock out your access to important files.
 Losing access to your data during a connection outage can delay your operations and make it impossible for some staff members to be productive.
 While the reliability of the internet has come a long way over the years, companies need to be confident in their connection before they switch to cloud storage.

 - Litigation – search warrant: If your company is the focus of an investigation, law enforcement could issue a search warrant to your cloud supplier.
-Forcing access to your Company storage without your consent to search for artifacts that support an investigation.
-Electronic materials that are strategic to the Company operation, may not be appropriate for Cloud storage.
-Companies should have written guidelines and acceptable use policy to accompany the cloud storage service
+Forcing access to your company storage without your consent to search for artifacts that support an investigation.
+Electronic materials that are strategic to the company’s operation may not be appropriate for Cloud storage.
+Companies should have written guidelines and acceptable use policies to accompany the cloud storage service.

 - Operate without internet:One of the major upsides to on-premises storage is that it doesn’t require users to have an internet connection to access data.
 Though most businesses rely on the internet to conduct business, there’s always a fear that the loss of a connection could harm productivity and make it impossible to access crucial data.
 On-premises servers will provide you with an internal network that is accessible anytime, no matter your internet connection.